hmallen/CPPM-RX/README.md

  *		(See CPPM-RX.h to adjust pulse number if your receiver is different)
  *
  *		RX_Fail() -- this function will return TRUE if last pulse was seen more than 0.5s ago
+ *
+ *		CPPM_display()  -- this function will output the current pulse values to the default serial port.
+Used for testing.